Parallel Batch-Dynamic Minimum Spanning Forest and the Efficiency of Dynamic Agglomerative Graph Clustering: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We parallelize a relative-error quantile summary data structure (\cref{app:quantile-proofs-par}) and use it to solve parallel batch-decremental MSF in $O(\log^4 n)$ expected amortized work per edge and $O(\log^3 n \log k)$ span w.h.p.\ per batch of $k$ edge deletions (\cref{sec:dec-msf}). \item We use batch-decremental MSF to solve parallel batch-dynamic MSF (and hence also parallel batch-dynamic single-linkage graph HAC) in $O(k \log^6 n)$ expected amortized work and $O(\log^3 n \log k)$ span w.h.p.\ on a batch of $k$ edge insertions or edge deletions (\cref{sec:dyn-msf}).
+Our contributions are summarized as follows: \begin{itemize} \item We parallelize a relative-error quantile summary data structure (see \aref{app:quantile-proofs-par}) and use it to solve parallel batch-decremental MSF in $O(\log^3 n \log k)$ span w.h.p.\ per batch of $k$ edge deletions and $O(\log^3 n \log (1 + n/\Delta)) \le O(\log^4 n)$ expected amortized work per edge where $\Delta$ is the average batch size across deletion operations (\cref{sec:dec-msf}). \item We use batch-decremental MSF to solve parallel batch-dynamic MSF (and hence also parallel batch-dynamic single-linkage graph HAC) in $O(k \log^6 n)$ expected amortized work and $O(\log^3 n \log k)$ span w.h.p.\ on a batch of $k$ edge insertions or edge deletions (\cref{sec:dyn-msf}).
 These are the first decremental and fully dynamic MSF algorithms achieving polylogarithmic work per update and polylogarithmic span per batch. \item We prove polynomial conditional work lower bounds for dynamic and partially dynamic graph HAC with complete linkage, weighted average linkage, and average linkage (\cref{sec:hac}).
-For example, assuming the SETH, dynamic HAC takes $\Omega(n^{1-o(1)})$ per update or query for all of these linkage functions, even with $O(n^{o(1)})$ approximation. \end{itemize}
+For example, assuming the SETH, dynamic HAC takes $\Omega(n^{1-o(1)})$ per update or query for all of these linkage functions, even with $n^{o(1)}$-approximation. \end{itemize}